Effect of Drugs on the Kidneys: How Do Drugs Damage the Kidneys?

 - Nephrolithiasis (kidney stones).

-In some cases, if the kidneys are not functioning properly, the effects of a drug may be amplified and thus, the kidneys are more easily prone to toxicity from the substance 5.
-This can be particularly dangerous for someone suffering from an addiction to drugs or alcohol who is often increasing their dose to counteract tolerance.
+In some cases, if the kidneys are not functioning properly, the effects of a drug may be amplified.
+As a result, the kidneys are more easily prone to toxicity from certain drugs and other substances.5 This can be particularly dangerous for someone suffering from an addiction to drugs or alcohol who is often increasing their dose to counteract tolerance.

 What Drugs Affect the Kidneys?